WendyWongGirl/WendyWongGirl/README.md

 Hi guys, I'm **Wendy**.
 I am a Full-Stack Developer(backend heavy) from Wuhan, China.</br>

 I have used to Java more than 8 years experience delivering enterprise solutions for multiple clients across numerous industries.
-I am an experienced back-end Developer with a passion for quality, consistency and reusability. </br>
+I am an experienced back-end Developer with a passion for quality, consistency and reusability.
+I can also use to Vue, ElementUI, Axios to finish some front-end requires, I prefer to use Axure to outline the pages before I finish writing the front end</br>

-And have about 2 years experiences on development team management experience.</br>
+And I have about 2 years experiences on development team management experience.</br>

 Not only core applications across the stack, but also the CICD pipelines and infrastructure to enable optimum quality, consistency and deployment efficiency.
 Also I pays attention to market changes and through continuous learning, hopes to provide better software delivery solutions.